 Print Yourself for a Personal Touch

-This can be tedious and take a fair amount of time - and surprisingly you will not save much money compared to having the letters printed by a bulk mail company.
-This is because the bulk mail companies have options to use much less expensive postage, bringing the total cost of a mailed letter to $0.75 per letter or less, which is not much more than the cost of a postage stamp.
+This is tedious and take a fair amount of time - and surprisingly, you will not save much money compared to having the letters printed by a bulk mail company.
+This is because bulk mail companies can use much less expensive postage, bringing the total cost of a mailed letter to $0.75 per letter or less.
+That’s not much more than the cost of a postage stamp.

-The benefit of this approach is that people may be more likely to open a letter with a handwritten address on it.
-The inexpensive bulk mail letter described below comes in a double window envelope that looks more like a bill, and is clearly less personal (there are options to print handwritten fonts, but they’re not the same).
+The benefit of this approach is that people may be more likely to open a letter that's personalized with a handwritten address on it.
+The inexpensive bulk mail letter described below comes in a double-window envelope that looks more like a bill.
+The drawback is it is less personal (there are options to print handwritten fonts, but they’re not the same).

-When weighing whether printing letters by hand is worthwhile, keep in mind that your neighbor letter campaign is likely to be just one part of the marketing strategy to sell your land.
+When weighing whether to print letters by hand, remember that your neighbor letter campaign will likely be just one part of the marketing strategy to sell your land.

 Save Time with a Bulk Mail Company

-If you decide you don’t want to address all your neighbor letters by hand, the alternative is using a bulk mail company to print and send them for you.
-There are many companies that offer this service and you can find them by searching in Google for “bulk mail service” or “direct mail service”.
+If you don’t want to address all your letters by hand, the alternative is using a bulk mail company to print and send them for you.
+Many companies offer this service.
+You can find them by searching in Google for “bulk mail service” or “direct mail service”.

-One of these companies is Click2Mail.
-Their service works well for a neighbor letter campaign because they don’t have a minimum order size, their prices are good, and they offer letter templates that speed up the process of getting your letter ready to print.
+One of these companies is Click2Mail.com.
+Their service works well for a neighbor letter campaign because they don’t have a minimum order size and their prices are reasonable.
+They also offer letter templates that speed up the process of getting your letter ready to print.

 To get started, create a free account by clicking New Customer.

-Now you’re on the order page where you see the details of what’s to be printed at the top.
+Now you’re on the order page, where you see what will be printed at the top.
 On this page, you’ll upload your letter in the Document section and your neighbor list in the Mailing List section.

 On the next screen, you’ll have a chance to view a proof of what your letter will look like.
 You’ll confirm that the proof is correct and enter your initials.
-From there, you can add the campaign to your cart and complete the checkout process.
+You can add the campaign to your cart and complete the checkout process.
 That’s it!
 Your neighbor letter campaign is complete.

-Creating a neighbor letter campaign takes some time, but is one of the best ways to notify people that already own property nearby that your land is available for sale.
-Considering that nearby property owners are some of the most likely buyers for your land, a neighbor letter campaign also gives you great bang for the buck in marketing your land for sale.
+Creating a neighbor letter campaign takes some time.
+Still, it is one of the best ways to notify people that already own property nearby that your land is available for sale.
+Nearby property owners are some of the most likely buyers for your land.
+So, a neighbor letter campaign gives you great bang for the buck in marketing your land for sale.